Michael-F-Bryan/static-analyser-in-rust/src/lib.md

 end;
 ```

+All you need to do is use the IDE to hook that function up to be run whenever
+a button is clicked and it'll show a "Hello World!" dialog.

 > **Note:** The API docs for this crate should be placed alongside the book.
 > You can access then [here](../doc/static_analyser/index.html) (you'll need
 > to use `cargo doc --open` if viewing locally).